BhateshKhairnar/NFT-Preview-Card-Component/README.md

 ## Acknowledgments

-- [Blog](https://blog.prototypr.io/align-svg-icons-to-text-and-say-goodbye-to-font-icons-d44b3d7b26b4) - This Blog help me to understand the alignment of svg and text
+- [Blog](https://blog.prototypr.io/align-svg-icons-to-text-and-say-goodbye-to-font-icons-d44b3d7b26b4) - This Blog help me to understand the alignment of svg and text thank you Elliot Dahl for writing such good artcile